 Participants who separate from service at the age of 55 or older receive free life insurance coverage equal to a percentage of their coverage on the date of separation.
 The percentage is reduced as the participant grows older, subject to a minimum and a maximum.
 The ASHI application together with recent copies of your passport and your eligible enrolled dependants passport should be sent to your HR focalpoint.

 Conversion privilegeAll staff members who, at the time of their separation from service, are participating in the plan may make arrangements with the insurance company to convert to an individual policy under conditions established by the insurance company, without having to produce further evidence of insurability (CIGNA dental does not have a conversion plan.)
-Please see the Information Circular
+Please see the latest Information Circulars for details (Conversion Privilige) -

 UN Insurance Unit, UN Secretariat304 East 45th Street, Room FF-335PNew YorkNY 10017USATel.
 (212) 963-9124/ Fax